Death anniversary: Sri Lanka

-In Sri Lanka, people commonly commemorate death anniversaries after 7 days, 3 months, and 1 year and 2 years with alms giving either to monks or to the needy after their passing.
+In Sri Lanka, people commonly commemorate death anniversaries after seven days, 3 months, 1 year, and 2 years, with alms given either to monks or to the needy.

 Western Christianity

-In Western Christianity, it became custom during the Middle Ages to commemorate the deceased after 3, 7 and 30 days as well as 1 year after their passing.
-In addition to this, pious donors made endowments to religious institutions in order to being commemorated in an annual mass on the date of their deaths.
+In Western Christianity, it became custom during the Middle Ages to commemorate the deceased after 3, 7 and 30 days as well as 1 year after their death.
+In addition to this, pious donors made endowments to religious institutions to commemorate them in an annual mass on anniversaries of their deaths.
 These services were referred to as anniversaries (Latin anniversarium), obiits or chantries.
 The German term is Jahrzeit, from which the Yiddish term Yahrtzeit is derived in Judaism.

 In order to provide this service, monasteries and collegiate churches wrote the names of the donors down in calendrical registers called anniversary books.
 There was no temporal limit to this spiritual service, obliging institutions to perpetual commemoration until Judgment Day.